gpujs/benchmark/README.md

 - `gpu`: Run times for the GPU benchmark.
 - `pipe`: Run times for the GPU with pipeline mode benchmark.
 - `cpu`: Run times for the CPU benchmark.
-- `min`: Minimum benchmark time in `ms` accurate upto 2 decimal places.(If multiple benchmarks are run)
+- `min`: Minimum benchmark time in `ms` accurate up to 2 decimal places.
+(If multiple benchmarks are run)
-- `max`: Maximum benchmark time in `ms` accurate upto 2 decimal places.(If multiple benchmarks are run)
+- `max`: Maximum benchmark time in `ms` accurate up to 2 decimal places.
+(If multiple benchmarks are run)
-- `avg`: Average benchmark time in `ms` accurate upto 2 decimal places.(If multiple benchmarks are run)
+- `avg`: Average benchmark time in `ms` accurate up to 2 decimal places.
+(If multiple benchmarks are run)

 3. `stats`: An object which contains some statistics regarding the performances of different modes in different benchmarks.
 See [this](#stats)